-WHEREAS Company is in the business of providing its clients with usage of a PBX call center dialer and termination using Company’s trunk and usage of any other products as detailed in the Rate Table and/or Proposal for the purpose of operating their business; and
+WHEREAS, Company is in the business of providing its clients with usage of a PBX call center dialer and termination using Company’s trunk and usage of any other products as detailed in the Rate Table and/or Proposal (each, as hereinafter defined) for the purpose of operating their business; and

 NOW THEREFORE, the Parties intending to be legally bound hereby agree, as follows:

 1.1.
 Unless explicitly agreed otherwise in writing, this Agreement applies to all Services as provided by the Company and to all orders placed by the Client with Company as detailed in the rate table and/or proposals Client receives from the Company (the “Rate Table” and the “Proposal“, accordingly).

 1.2.
 Rate Table and Proposal are an integral part of this Agreement and shall be deemed an inseparable part hereof.